 It comes in 3 different sizes for all sorts of projects.
 There’s the 6”x7” Cricut EasyPress 2, think Onesies, baby bibs, and cosmetic bags.
 The original 9”x9” Cricut EasyPress 2, think T-shirts and tote bags.
 And, 10”x12” Cricut EasyPress 2, think BIG.
 Blankets, beach umbrellas, and banners.

 It delivers flawless transfers with lasting results.
 Even after repeated washes, the designs will really stick!

 One last shout out to the Cricut Explore for making these amazing detailed cuts!
 Just look at these skeleton teeth!

-Also, I’m thinking about redesigning my turkey and Pilgrim silhouettes and adding them to the backs of these Halloween pillow covers, so I can just turn them over on November 1st and be ready for Thanksgiving!
+Also, I’m thinking about redesigning my turkey silhouettes and adding them to the backs of these Halloween pillow covers, so I can just turn them over on November 1st and be ready for Thanksgiving!